-If you are using an AA-E96600 RSN dialup console server, the module connects to the RSN over a phone line and modem.
+If you are using an AA-E97900 or AA-E96600 RSN dialup console server, the module connects to the RSN over a phone line and modem.
 If you are using an AA-E97700 RSN Internet console server, the module connects to the RSN over a secure Internet connection.